devo002/Handwriting_generation/GAN_word/README.md

 ## Further Research

-For additional details, you can refer to the GANwriting repository
+For additional details, you can refer to the GANwriting repository available

 - [GANwriting](https://github.com/omni-us/research-GANwriting)